Deyht/CIANNA/README.md

    sudo python3 python_module_setup.py install
    ```

    The Python interface module has no dependency on *main.c*.
 Any Python code invoking CIANNA can be written without the need of a new compilation.

+   To remove a system wide install of CIANNA (e.g to update to a new version), go to */usr/local/lib/pythonX.X/dist-packages/* (or the corresponding setuptools/distutils path for your distro), and delete any CIANNA related files/directories.

 &nbsp;